fanqingsong/machine_learning_system/README.md

 3. model train
 4. prediction

-The data set is the classic iris data, which is only for demo, and this project is from my interest. so you can reference, but the quality is not assrued.
+The data set is the classic iris data, which is only for demo, and this project is from my interest. so you can reference, but the quality is not assured.

 ## features